anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.
 In this scenarios it is expected that the pledge will be triggered to generate request objects to be bootstrapped in the customer site/domain (this document refers to the approach as pledge-responder-mode).
 For this, an additional component is introduced acting as an agent for the domain registrar (registrar-agent) towards the pledge.
 This may be a functionality of a commissioning or configuration tool or it may be even co-located with the registrar.

 In contrast to BRSKI the registrar-agent facilitates the object exchange with the pledge and provides/retrieves data objects to/from the domain registrar.
 For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints.

+The term endpoint used in the context of this document is similar to resources in CoAP {{RFC7252}} and also in HTTP {{RFC9110}}.
+It is not used to describe a device.
+Endpoints are accessible via .well-known URIs.

 The goal is to enhance BRSKI to support pledges in responder mode.
 This is addressed by